 \section{Threats to Validity}

-\textbf{External Validity.} To mitigate the threat of generalizing results to other experimental settings (other models, benchmarks, and tasks), our selected models cover both open-source and API access models, as well as general and reasoning models.
+To mitigate the threat of generalizing results to other experimental settings (other models, benchmarks, and tasks), our selected models cover both open-source and API access models, as well as general and reasoning models.
 Concerning new benchmarks, \name pipeline is generic, i.e., it can convert any Python project with executable test suites into reasoning problems.
-The rigorous design of difficulty-level categorization of problems makes \name adaptive to new problems and new LLM capabilities, as discussed in the paper.
-As a proof of concept, this paper shows that the code reasoning abilities of LLMs in two widely used tasks of input and output prediction can be significantly challenged under real-world settings. \name currently focuses on Python, as the majority of the programming datasets widely use it.
+The rigorous design of complexity-level categorization of problems makes \name adaptive to new problems and new LLM capabilities, as discussed in the paper.
+As a proof of concept, this paper shows that the code reasoning abilities of LLMs in four widely used tasks of input, output, loop, and branch prediction can be significantly challenged under real-world settings. \name currently focuses on Python, as the majority of the programming datasets widely use it.
 Focusing on one language also enables systematic control over complexity metrics and avoids language-induced variance.

-\textbf{Internal Validity.} LLMs are inherently non-deterministic.
+LLMs are inherently non-deterministic.
 One way to account for non-determinism is repeating the experiments $k$ times, and reporting the $RS@k$ results.
 However, a similar computation is not possible for $RS_{partial}$ due to the inherent dependency between attributes of complex objects.
 Given that in practice, users of LLMs do not repeatedly prompt LLMs and pick the correct solution, if it exists, this design decision does not pose a threat to the validity of the results.